odegeasslbc/Progressive-GAN-pytorch/README.md

 python train.py --help
 ```

 Each new running of the code will create a new folder with the specified trail_name, all the generated images, model checkpoints and loss value loging file will be stored in this new folder.
-A copy of the codes that been run will also be stored.
+A copy of the codes that you run will also be intimately stored (because you might have modefied them).

 ## Dataset
-This code is ready for your own image datasets with the **torchvision.datasets.ImageFolder** module
+This code is ready for your own image datasets with the **torchvision.datasets.ImageFolder** module.
 Place all your images in a way like:
 ```
 <image_root_folder>